Parenting Under Pressure in Pennsylvania (2025): How Therapy Supports Stressed Parents

 Loss of interest in activities you once enjoyed

 📌Parenting burnout doesn’t just affect you—it can ripple into your child’s well-being, making early recognition and support essential.
 New research from the American Psychological Association shows that chronic parental stress can also impact children’s emotional well-being—making early intervention even more important.
 In Pennsylvania, 67% of parents report balancing both work and school-related pressures.
 With limited childcare in rural counties and long commutes in urban centers, therapy—especially teletherapy—is becoming a go-to resource for family wellness and parenting resilience.
+Urban parents in Pittsburgh and Philadelphia cite long commute times, while rural families highlight limited childcare availability as their biggest burnout contributors in 2025.
+School communication demands and after-hours emails are also commonly cited stressors.

 💻 How Therapy Supports Stressed Parents